frequently asked questions

 We will provide you with an identification badge which you will need to wear while you are visiting.

-You’re encouraged to wear a long or short-sleeved polo top or a vest bearing the Caring Canine Companions logo which we will supply.
+You’re encouraged to wear our vest bearing our logos which we will supply.

-For your dog we can provide a jacket, a bandana or a lead bearing the logo.
+For your dog we provide a bandana bearing the logos.

 No, senior Australians need social contact even more during these difficult times.
 We will be doing all we can to support isolated older people while prioritising the health and safety of staff and volunteers.